Austrian president poised for rare Western visit to Iran

 “The invitation from the Iranian side has been accepted in principle but no date has been set,” Fischer’s spokesman said, declining to give any more details given the delicate diplomacy at stake.

-Fischer stood side by side with visiting Israeli President Shimon Peres this week as Peres urged Western countries to keep up the pressure on Tehran over its disputed nuclear programme.
+Fischer stood side by side with visiting Israeli President Shimon Peres this week as Peres urged Western countries to keep up the pressure on Tehran over its disputed nuclear program.

-No Western head of state visited Iran under either of Rouhani’s predecessors - Mohammad Khatami, who was president from 1997 to 2005, or Mahmoud Ahmadinejad.
+No Western head of state visited Iran under Rouhani’s predecessor, Mahmoud Ahmadinejad, who was president from 2005 to 2013.
+However then-Austrian President Thomas Klestil visited in 1999 and 2004 when reformist Mohammad Khatami was in office.

 Austrian Foreign Minister Sebastian Kurz will travel this month to both Israel and Iran, his ministry said.
 Israel is an enemy of Iran which has condemned the interim nuclear deal and believes Tehran is on the path to acquiring nuclear weapons - an allegation Iran strenuously denies.

-A spokesman for Kurz’s ministry said the programme for the Iran trip was still under discussion.
-“Austria will in any case discuss the human rights situation as well as its nuclear programme,” he said, adding that Kurz would not be accompanied by a business delegation.
+A spokesman for Kurz’s ministry said the program for the Iran trip was still under discussion.
+“Austria will in any case discuss the human rights situation as well as its nuclear program,” he said, adding that Kurz would not be accompanied by a business delegation.

 A senior U.S. official visited Vienna in January to voice concern that Austrian companies, hoping to win post-sanctions business in Iran, had visited Tehran in December.